in Fair Play, MO • 2026 Buying Guide

 Key considerations for buying a single-family home in Fair Play include: School district quality (even if you don't have kids - affects resale); Age and condition of major systems (roof, HVAC, water heater); Lot size, orientation, and outdoor space usability.
 Also watch for red flags like Foundation cracks or uneven floors and Evidence of water in basement or crawlspace.

-Homes in Fair Play currently spend an average of 74 days on market.
-This suggests a slower market where you have more time to negotiate.
+Homes in Fair Play currently spend an average of 55 days on market.
+This is typical for a balanced market with reasonable time to make decisions.

 Looking for the best time to buy a single-family home in Fair Play?
 Our analysis shows that February typically offers the best prices, with homes averaging around $81K.
 Buying during this time could save you up to $50K compared to peak months like September.

-With a median price of $180K and homes spending an average of 74 days on market, Fair Play is currently a seller's market.
+With a median price of $169K and homes spending an average of 55 days on market, Fair Play is currently a seller's market.
+There's currently 2.0 months of inventory available.

 Single-family homes historically offer the strongest appreciation, especially in growing areas with good schools.
 Land value appreciates; the structure depreciates over time.